robertmxmx/otree-Robert/README.md

 - Please document in a specific readme for the group reputation 3 app):
 	- how to tell whether a given group has a political/birth/no identity criterion
 	- explain all variables that relate to payoff
+- The waiting task questions need to be revised.
+Basic idea is as follows

+	Ask C:

+	- How much *will* B punish? (incentivized)
+	- How much is *appropriate* to punish? (not incentivized)
+	- What do you predict is the most common answer to this question among people with same group identity?

+	Ask B:

+	- How much did B's in general punish? (most common, incentivized)
+	- How much did other B's from your birth region/political orientation punish? (most common, incentivized)
+	- What is most common answer by C's from your birth region to question "how much is appropriate for B to punish?" (incentivized)

 ## Toby to review